Authenticity is key if you want your teams to buy into your vision and leadership.

 On a lighter note, the group shared Legend’s ad for Pampers, tackling male/female stereotypes in relation to parenting and celebrating the bond fathers have with their kids.

-Being your authentic self and telling your story as part of how to be a great creative leader is on the agenda on our brand new Creative Leadership programme running this September.
+- Being your authentic self and telling your story as part of how to be a great creative leader is on the agenda on our popular Creative Leadership programme.
 Contact email@example.com for the prospectus and see more information here.